Prag8855/aab/content/guides/losing-your-job.md

 If you don't get unemployment benefits, you should still make a tax declaration.
 When you are employed, you pay salary tax (*[[Lohnsteuer]]*).
 Salary tax is based on your predicted income.
 If you did not work for a few months, your predicted income was too high, and you paid too much taxes.
 Make a tax declaration, and you will get money back.

-Your job search expenses are also [tax-deductible](/glossary/steuerlich%20absetzbar). - [More information](/guides/find-a-job#step-7-make-a-tax-declaration).
+Your job search expenses are also [tax-deductible](/glossary/steuerlich%20absetzbar). - [More information](/guides/find-a-job-in-berlin#step-7-make-a-tax-declaration).

 ### What happens to your residence permit

 If you are a German permanent resident or a EU/EEA citizen, you can stay in Germany.
-You don't need to do anything. ??right??
+You don't need to do anything.

 If you have a residence permit, you must tell the *[[Ausländerbehörde]]* that you lost your job.

-===

-If you need a residence permit to work in Germany, it's probably tied to your employer.
 If you change jobs, you might need to reapply for a residence permit.

 For example, if you work with company A, and you switch to company B, you might need a new residence permit for company B. This can take a few months, and slow down your job change.
 You might not be able to start working quickly.